Zamiell/isaac-among-us/README.md

 ### 3) Change the Development Constant

-- In "packages/common/constants.ts", change `IS_DEV` to true, if it is not set that way already.
+- In "packages/common/constants.ts", change `IS_DEV` to true.
+- In "packages/mod/constants.ts", change `USE_LOCAL_NETWORK` to true.
+- In "packages/mod/constants.ts", change `REMOTE_HOSTNAME` to your IP address.

 ### 4) Install and Run the Mod